Netruk44/ml-interface/doc/openmw-install.md

 The mod is currently only tested on Mac, with Linux support assumed.
 Windows currently is not supported at all.

-> **Note**: Windows support wouldn't be too hard to add (most of the heavy lifting is done by Python and Conda), but there's some `.sh` scripts that are run as part of the text-generation process that would have to be replaced with batch scripts.
+> **Note**: Windows support wouldn't be too hard to add (most of the heavy lifting is done by Python), but there's some `.sh` scripts that are run as part of the text-generation process that would have to be replaced with batch scripts.

 ## Prerequisites
 Regardless of which option you go with, you need to set up the ML environment first.
-While running the game,  [miniconda](https://docs.conda.io/en/latest/miniconda.html) (or similar) must be available for the game to run.
-The game uses `conda run` to run the models.

-Set up a new environment called `openmw_ml` and install the the following packages:
-* `python=3.11`
-* `transformers`
-* `sentencepiece`
-* `openai`

-This environment will be used by the mod to generate text.
+While running the game, Python with the `venv` module is used to run the text-generation scripts.
+The scripts are run in a virtual environment, so you need to set that up first.
+Create the environment by running `ml-interface.sh init` located at the root of this repository.

+> **Note**: This creates a virtual environment under `$HOME/.venv/openmw_ml`.
+You can remove it with `ml-interface.sh clean`.
+>
+> If you want to change the location, you can change the `VENV_DIR` variable in `ml-interface.sh` to the path you want to use before running the script.

 Once your environment is set up, continue onto either option 1 or 2 below.

 ## Option 1 - Nix (Easiest)
 Nix itself isn't the easiest thing to use, but I have commands for you to use below that should work for anybody, if you can get Nix installed.